mehulagg/gitlab_test/doc/user/project/import/github.md

 ### Use cases

-The steps you take depend on your instance of GitHub:
+The steps you take depend on your instance of GitHub, whether you have a self-managed instance of GitLab, or are using GitLab.com:

 - If you're using GitLab.com, you can alternatively import GitHub repositories using a [personal access token](#using-a-github-token).
 We do not recommend